ASU-VDA-Lab/EvoDRC/README.md

 │           └── _meta.json        When this layer's record began, plus checksums that │                                 prove the rules were not altered.
 │
-├── skill/                        What the system currently believes about each layer.
+├── skill/                        Provide skill files to EvoDRC in each iteration.
 │   ├── <LAYER>.md                The current, best-known advice for this layer.
 This is │   │                             what gets shown to the agent.
 │   └── _drafts/